markertmer/sweater_weather/README.md

 }
 ```

-The response will include your unique Sweater Weather API key in the body:
+The response will include your unique Sweater Weather API key in the body.
 ```JSON
 {
     "data": {